USDA FoodKeeper – Cold Storage Guidelines

 To check if raw eggs in the shell have gone bad, look for visual indicators like cracks, discoloration, or a slimy film on the shell.
 Give them a sniff - if they have a strong, unpleasant odor, they're likely spoiled.
 Lastly, gently shake the egg - if it sounds sloshy or moves around too freely, it's best to discard it.

 Consuming raw eggs in the shell poses a risk of Salmonella contamination, a common cause of foodborne illness.
-To prevent illness, it is recommended to store eggs in the refrigerator, use them within three weeks of purchase, and cook them thoroughly before consumption.
+To reduce the risk of foodborne illness, it is recommended to store eggs in the refrigerator, use them within three weeks of purchase, and cook them thoroughly before consumption.
 High-risk scenarios include leaving eggs at room temperature for extended periods or consuming dishes with undercooked eggs.

 To maintain the freshness of raw eggs, store them in their original carton in the refrigerator rather than on the door where temperature fluctuations occur.
 Additionally, storing eggs with the pointed end down can help maintain their quality by preventing the yolk from moving and affecting the egg's structure.
 Avoid washing eggs before storage, as this can remove the protective coating that helps prevent bacteria from entering the shell.